 UK minimum wage and living wage 2018–19

 The UK national minimum wage is reviewed annually and varies depending on the employee’s age.
-Currently, the wage for workers aged 25 or over is £7.83 per hour, though this will increase to £8.21 in April 2019.
+Currently, the wage for workers 25 or over is £7.83 per hour.
+This will increase to £8.21 in April 2019.

 |Age||UK minimum wage per hour||Minimum wage from April 2019|